 A living trust will also allow you to appoint a successor trustee.
 This is a person who will take over and make decisions for you if you are ever incapacitated due to a physical or mental disability.
 By being able to do this, you will be able to name the person who you feel will have your best interest in mind and not have to wait for the court to appoint conservatorship.

-If you decide that you are one of the many people who would benefit from allowing the Law Offices Of Steve C. Benton to assist you in setting up a living trust, just know that you may need a pour-over will as well.
+Law Offices Of Steve C. Benton to assist you in setting up a living trust, just know that you may need a pour-over will as well.
 This will allow you to direct anything that you have not turned over to the trust to the proper beneficiaries.
 You may also need to use this tool in order to name a legal guardian for any children who may still be minors at the time of your death.
 You will be unable to do this as a part of your living trust.

 Call the Law Offices of Steve C. Benton today.
 We will be happy to help you with setting up your trust, as well as any other estate planning provisions that you would like to put into place.